 I started meditating in 2007 when I met a young Dutch woman who meditated every day.
 We were sharing a room on a farm in Spain where we were working and so I saw her sit down to meditate every evening as I went to sleep and every morning she was already meditating when I woke up.
 There was something about her that I really admired; it’s hard to pin it down but a sort of grounded stability despite having no permanent home and suffering from swollen and painful knees.
-Anyway, after she moved on I started to meditate, doing what she said she did, just sitting and paying attention to my breath.
+After she moved on I started to meditate, doing what she said she did, just sitting and paying attention to my breath.

 I started to notice quite a few changes.
 One of the main things was that I didn’t feel pushed for time any more.
 I felt like I had a lot more patience and I wasn’t always rushing.
 I could just be with whatever I was doing or whatever was happening.
 It felt as if I was more “in my life”.
-With this sense of more space I found more space for enjoying life which I had been missing since experiencing two major episodes of depression.
+With this sense of more space I found the room for enjoying life which I had been missing since experiencing two major episodes of depression.

 When I came back to the UK I continued meditating and it made such a big difference to my life I’ve just kept doing it.
-When I realised I wasn’t going to be able to continue working full-time as a gardener due to back pain I knew that the only other thing in my life that I enjoyed as much and would want to devote my time to was meditation and started looking for training in teaching it.
-I found Breathworks and when I took an 8-week course I realised it put together many of the things I had found most useful.
-I knew that I could teach it to other people with confidence in its aims and practices.
+When I realised I wasn’t going to be able to continue working full-time as a gardener due to back pain I knew that the only other thing in my life that I enjoyed as much and would want to devote my time to was meditation and so I started looking for training in teaching it.
+I found Breathworks and when I took a local 8-week course I realised it put together many of the things I had found most useful.
+I knew that I could teach it to other people with confidence in its ideas and practices.

-Mindfulness allows you to do whatever you as an individual want to do with your life.
-It doesn’t direct you in how you should live your life; it just frees you to make your own choices, based on your own realistic and kindly understanding of your particular circumstances.
+Mindfulness allows you to do whatever you as an individual want do with your life.
+It doesn’t direct you in how you should live your life; it frees you to make your own choices, based on your own realistic and kindly understanding of your particular circumstances.

 I was accredited to teach the Breathworks Mindfulness courses in August 2011.